Skip to content

 Arguments and options for Python commands are enclosed in parentheses.
 In general, the anatomy is command(argument, option).

-For example, the command below is print and it will display the argument, "Hello BTEP".
+For example, the command below is print and it will display the argument, "Hello BTEP" as output.

 print("Hello BTEP")